 With the Vietnam ceasefire now officially nine months old, fighting is still going on in South Vietnam, between the government forces and communist troops.

-With the Vietnam ceasefire now officially nine months old, fighting is still going on in South Vietnam, between the government forces and communist troops.
+Background: With the Vietnam ceasefire now officially nine months old, fighting is still going on in South Vietnam, between the government forces and communist troops.
 The Viet Cong fight under the flag of the South Vietnam Provisional Revolutionary Government -- PRG -- and their troops are being given intensive training day and night.

 They are based in the northeastern province of Quang Tri, immediately below the Demilitarised Zone between North and South.
 The area has been the scene of many bitter battles between the two sides and was invaded by the North in the last Communist offensive.